edelweiss611428/MXN442/README.md

 Often, there are more than one (T) expectation term to be estimated, and these tasks might be related.
 However, the previously mentioned ZVCV methods solve the T regression problems separately (i.e., in a single-task fashion).
 We have proposed a multitask regularised ZVCV framework based on ℓ2,1-norm regularisation, which may help capture the task relatedness by enforcing group sparcity.
 It implicitly assumes that the T tasks are related.
 We expect that the statistical efficiency of the single-task regularised ZVCV methods will be improved in a multi-task learning framework.

 This Github repository stores the code, data, and results of the study, submitted as part of the MXN442 project.
+Multiple seeds were set to make the results in this project reproducible.

 ### References